mckennapsean/dissertation/content/02-background.md

-The model closest to the design activity framework is the nine-stage framework for conducting design studies [@Sedlmair2012b], which captures the steps from initial planning through the reflective analysis of a complete project.
+The model closest to the design activity framework is the nine-stage framework for conducting design studies [@Sedlmair2012b] that captures the steps from initial planning through the reflective analysis of a complete project.
 The middle core stages of the model describe the steps involved with designing a visualization system, with four stages that, at a high level, are similar in